The Hardest Thing I Ever Did: Hiking the Appalachian Trail

 Hiking the Appalachian Trail was the hardest thing I have ever done.
 It’s not just a walk in the woods.
 The trail is filled with roots, boulders and rocks, mud and streams, and constant mountains to climb; all while dodging injuries, mental fatigue, and inclement weather.
 By the time I got to the end of the trail at the northern terminus, Mt.
 Katahdin, Maine, I could barely contain my emotions.

 My body was beat up, but my spirits high.
 I had imagined standing at the summit sign every single day of my hike; some days it was the only thing that kept me going.
 I had made it!
 I was proud of myself and felt extremely empowered.
-I was on top of the world and knew from that point forward, I could do anything I set my mind to.
+In fact, I was on top of the world and knew from that point forward, I could do anything I set my mind to.